telerik/ajax-docs/controls/pivotgrid/functionality/export/excel.md

 ````

-Another new approach is to hook **CellDataBound** event handler and apply the styles in code behind.
+Another approach is to handle **CellDataBound** event handler and apply the styles in code behind.
 Note that styling via CSS classes is not possible.
 This approach requires **UseItemStyles** to be enabled as well.